Transfer learning for high-dimensional Factor-augmented sparse linear model: Introduction

 The rest of this paper is structured as follows.
-Section \ref{sec2} introduces our estimation procedure for the unobserved factors and idiosyncratic components, and presents an oracle transfer learning algorithm (Algorithm \ref{algo1} under the FARM framework (where we know which sources are informative).
-Section \ref{sec3} develops the theoretical results for the estimator attained via Algorithm \ref{algo1}, including the $\ell_1$ and $\ell_2$- estimation error bounds, and introduces the source detection algorithm together with its detection consistency.
-The procedure for simultaneous inference is presented at the end of Section \ref{sec3}.
-Section \ref{sec4} presents simulation results, and Section \ref{sec5} presents our conclusions.
+Section \ref{sec2} introduces some preliminaries and the model formulation.
+Section \ref{sec3} develops the theoretical results for our proposed methods, including the $\ell_1$ and $\ell_2$- estimation error bounds, and introduces the source detection algorithm together with its detection consistency.
+The procedure for simultaneous inference is presented in Section \ref{sec4}.
+Section \ref{sec5} presents simulation results and a real data analysis, and Section \ref{sec6} presents our conclusion.
+All proofs are provided in the Appendix.